The best things to do in Utica NY with kids for a weekend getaway. Plus a Utica weekend itinerary for where to stay and

-The best things to do in Utica NY with kids for a weekend getaway.
-Plus a Utica weekend itinerary for where to stay and

-	We had a packed itinerary during our weekend in Utica, but it allowed us to experience many of the fun Utica
+We had a packed itinerary during our weekend in Utica, but it allowed us to experience many of the fun Utica destinations.

-	destinations.

 Friday: Arrive in Utica, NY

-	We arrived in Utica, NY around 5:30 after making the 2 hour drive from our home in Rochester, NY.
-Part of our travel

-	plans are dependent on the kids school.
+We arrived in the Utica area around 5:30 after making the 2 hour drive from our home in Rochester, NY.
+Part of our travel plans are dependent on the kids school.

-	We try to balance school and travel with what works best for our family The kids are in virtual school on Fridays and we

-	were able to leave as soon as they finished for the day.
+We try to balance school and travel with what works best for our family The kids were in virtual school on Fridays and we were able to leave as soon as they finished for the day.

-	The drive into Utica was fairly easy and we didn’t run into any evening traffic at all.
-We arrived at the Doubletree

-	Utica and checked-in for our two night stay.
+The drive into the city of Utica was fairly easy and we didn’t run into any evening traffic at all.
+We arrived at the Doubletree Utica and checked-in for our two night stay.

 The Doubletree hotel is a renovated historical hotel that used to be the Hotel Utica.
-Famous stars like Judy Garland and

-	Mickey Mantle have stayed there.
+Famous stars like Judy Garland and Mickey Mantle have stayed there.

-	The rooms were nicely renovated and the lobby holds its classic charms in design and architecture.
-Hilton hotels are

-	following all safety and health guidelines for travel.
+The rooms and the lobby holds its classic charms in design and architecture.
+Hilton hotels are following all safety and health guidelines for travel.
 You can read them here.

 For the evening we settled into the room, ordered a pizza from across the street, and watched a movie in our room.
-We

-	wanted to relax before our busy day tomorrow.
+We wanted to relax before our busy day tomorrow.